 You should be on this page out of pure curiosity, and nothing else.

 Across the past two decades, the world has gone bananas for solar energy.
-Since the turn of the millennium, solar panel production has jumped from 238 megawatts per year to 116,000 megawatts per year.
+Since the turn of the millennium, solar panel production has jumped from 238 megawatts per year to 116,000 megawatts per year, and costs have plummeted.

 So how are people actually putting these things together?